ricn/ricn.github.io/_drafts/reactjs-and-rails.markdown

 Make sure to require react after turbolinks or weird things might happen.

 You also need to configure variants to use for different environments.
-There are 2 variants available. `:development` gives you the unminified version of React.
+There are two variants available. `:development` gives you the unminified version of React.
-This provides extra debugging and error prevention. `:production` gives you the minified version of React which strips out comments and helpful warnings, and minifies.
+This provides extra debugging and error prevention. `:production` gives you the minified version of React which strips out comments and helpful warnings.

 {% highlight ruby %}
 # config/environments/development.rb